-The answer is almost as long as man has walked on two legs.
+The answer is almost as long as humans have walked on two legs.
 The first threads would have been little more than thin leather, animal tendons, sinew or twine.
 Many ancient tribes knew which local plant or tree gave the best thread such as honeysuckle, reed and cactus.
-Clematis or Old Man's Beard was used for centuries as twine.
-It has amazing strength.
+In Europe clematis or Old Man's Beard was used for millennia as twine, it has amazing strength.
 The list of twines and rough threads from animals and plants is endless.

-The first needles or bodkins were animal bone and wood, later bronze and eventually steel so fine that they could pierce the most delicate silk without a mark.
+The first needles or bodkins were animal bone, flint and wood, later bronze and eventually steel so fine that they could pierce the most delicate silk without a mark.

-Today some of the traditional net maker still use wooden needles made from the holly tree which has remarkable abilities to keep its point and not break.
+I still know a couple of traditional net makers who use wooden needles made from the holly tree.
+It has remarkable abilities to keep its point and not break.

 For centuries the centre of the needle industry for the entire world was Redditch producing the best needles on the market such as Milward's and Able Morrall's.

 The defeat of his fleet at Trafalgar left him embittered and out for vengeance.
-This stopped almost all but the most ardent smuggler from bringing goods to England.
-All ships were prey to the French fleet.
+This stopped almost all but the most ardent trader from bringing goods to England.
+All ships were prey to the French fleet and manufacturing was suffering.

-Only skilled smugglers managed to break through the blockades in the dead of night.
-Their vessels often painted matt black and set with sails at both ends to move silently in and out of moonlit bays.
+While a few skilled smugglers managed to break through the blockades in the dead of night, their vessels often painted matt black and set with sails at both ends to move silently in and out of moonlit bays.
 Silk was smuggled from all major ports in Europe.
 Unlike skeins of silk fine Italian silk was often wrapped on straight wooden cards with wood end caps to stop it from unravelling.
 Then placed in partitioned packing boxes for travel.

 The cost of threads rocketed as did tobacco and booze.
 Great years for the smugglers!
 Brandy for the parson and silk for the lady!